 In May 1967, Dr. Joseph L. Morton and Dr. John W. Courtney founded Northwest Radiologists, PC, and opened the first Northwest X-ray lab with a staff of three full-time technologists and a part-time typist.
 This lab offered referring physicians and their patients a convenient location with easily-accessible service in a caring atmosphere.

 Fifty years later, Northwest Radiology is proud to be one of Indiana’s largest physician-owned radiology practices specializing in quality, diagnostic imaging services.
-In addition to three outpatient imaging centers, Northwest Radiology Network also has partnerships with more than 30 regional hospitals and specialty clinics.
+In addition to four outpatient offices (and soon five with Avon), Northwest Radiology Network also has partnerships with more than 30 regional hospitals and specialty clinics.

 In honor of our 50th year of service, in 2017, the Northwest Radiology Network team contributed more than “50 Acts of Kindness” giving back to communities throughout Indiana and beyond, volunteering for and donating to their projects, programs and organizations.
 Check out our #NWRCares photo gallery!